os-js/manual.os-js.org/src/v3/guide/iframe/README.md

 # IFrame Application Guide

-You can use the [official example iframe package](https://github.com/os-js/osjs-example-iframe-application) as a bolilerplate for your project.
+You can use the [official example IFrame package](https://github.com/os-js/osjs-example-iframe-application) as a boilerplate for your project.

 This example includes bi-directional communication and is what will be used in this example.

-> If you don't need bi-directional communication, you can skip everything except for the iframe creation in the `render()` method and webpack configuration (assuming you're providing source locally).
+> If you don't need bi-directional communication, you can skip everything except for the IFrame creation in the `render()` method and webpack configuration (assuming you're providing source locally).

 ## Overview

-To communicate between an OS.js application and external iframe source, the global `message` event is handled in the core and expects data in this format:
+To communicate between an OS.js application and external IFrame source, the global `message` event is handled in the core and expects data in this format:

 ```json
 {